aspeakman/SolisControl/README.md

 _evening_requirement_ is the target energy reserve you want to have in place after your evening peak rate.
-The 'reserve' consists of the predicted solar yield for the rest the day and the battery energy remaining after discharging.
-Set this to zero if you don't want any discharging to take place.
+The 'reserve' consists of the predicted solar yield for the rest the day and the battery energy remaining after discharging. **Set this to zero if you don't want any discharging to take place**.

 ### Installation
 First install the [Forecast.Solar](https://www.home-assistant.io/integrations/forecast_solar/) integration.
-Next copy `solis_flux_times.py` to the pyscript _apps_ folder and copy `solis_common.py` and `solis_control_req_mod.py` to the pyscript _modules_ folder
+Next copy `solis_flux_times.py` to the pyscript _apps_ folder and copy `solis_common.py` and `solis_control_req_mod.py` to the pyscript _modules_ folder.
+Finally append the contents of your `secrets.yaml` to the pyscript `secrets.yaml`.

 ### Configuration
 Configuration is via the pyscript `config.yaml` - an example as follows: